-ARTICLE 41 - EFFECTIVE DATES
+ARTICLE 42 - EFFECTIVE DATES

-Except as otherwise provided, all provisions of this AGREEMENT, including the supplemental provisions attached hereto, shall be effective the beginning of the first payroll period following its execution.
+Except as otherwise provided, all provisions of this AGREEMENT shall be effective the beginning of the first payroll period following its execution.

-ARTICLE 42 - TERM OF AGREEMENT
+ARTICLE 43 - TERM OF AGREEMENT

 This AGREEMENT shall be in full force and effect from January 1, 2022, through December 31, 2024, and shall be automatically renewed from year to year thereafter unless either party shall notify the other, in writing, by June 1 prior to the anniversary date that it desires to modify or terminate this AGREEMENT.
-In witness thereof the parties have caused this AGREEMENT to be executed this day of 2022.
+In witness, thereof the parties have caused this AGREEMENT to be executed this day of 2022.